markushelminen/book-list/README.md

 ```

 ### Other
 Redis is running on redislabs with their free tier.
-Redis url is visible in the .env.local file with passwords and all.
+Redis url is visible in the redis.ts file with passwords and all.

 If you encounter a connection error it probably is because the free tier has run out of connections so just restart the dev server and it should work. :)